 - Make it easy for your customers to leave a review.
 Display prominent review sections, functions, or links on your website or app.
-Use an effective review management software to automate the process.
+Use effective review management software to automate the process.

-- Build positive reputation on social media such as Google, Facebook, and LinkedIn.
+- Build a positive reputation on social media such as Google, Facebook, and LinkedIn.
 Optimize native review features such as the Facebook review tab and LinkedIn recommendations.

 - Incentivize customers who make comprehensive reviews.
 Rewards can be tickets, vouchers, coffee, gift cards, and cupcakes.

 - Depending on your industry and market, choose your relevant review websites.

 - Piggyback a review function on short, easy surveys.